iterative/dvc.org/content/docs/command-reference/exp/run.md

 You can now use `dvc exp run` to begin the experiment.
 If the process gets interrupted (e.g. with `[Ctrl] C` or by an error), all the checkpoints so far will be preserved.
 When a run finishes normally, a final checkpoint will be added (if needed) to wrap up the experiment.
-Following uses of `dvc exp run` will continue from this point (using the latest cached versions of all outputs).
+Subsequent uses of `dvc exp run` will resume from this point (using the latest cached versions of all outputs).

 To continue from a previous checkpoint (list them with `dvc exp show`), when running experiments in your workspace, you must first use `dvc exp apply` to